DouglasMcSqueaky/cuprate/books/user/src/intro.md

 *   **Choice of Storage Materials:** Cuprate lets developers choose different ways to store your wallet's data, such as using either `heed` or `redb`.
 They can choose the one that's best for their app's needs.
 It’s like being able to choose the best type of material for your house’s foundation based on its needs and local environment.

 *   **Adjustable Data Protection:** Cuprate allows wallet apps to choose how carefully they save your data to the computer's hard drive.
 A user with a fast computer might choose to save data quickly, whereas a user on an older computer might choose a safer method that is slightly slower, making sure no data is lost.

-*  **Built-in Monitoring**: Cuprate is built with tools to help monitor its performance and find any issues.
-This means wallet developers can collect information and spot problems, which helps make your app run better.
-It's like having a house with built-in sensors that alert the homeowner to any potential problems.

 Cuprate is not a user facing app itself (like the wallet example above).
 It's an underlying technology that Monero devlopers can use, and it is meant to be an alternative to `monerod` - not a replacement.
 All these improvements aim to help developers build better and more reliable Monero software by relying on `cuprated` instead of the older `monerod` software.
 The end result is a smoother and more secure experience for you even if you never directly interact with Cuprate.